redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 When you push to a PR, you get validation that the tests are passing so you are sure that the code is working as expected.

-### 6. Set up Github Secrets
+### 6. Set up GitHub Secrets

-Because you are using an actual postgres instance in your Github Action, you need to set up the secrets for the database connection, so that the user and password stay secret.
+Because you are using an actual postgres instance in your GitHub Action, you need to set up the secrets for the database connection, so that the user and password stay secret.

-Go to the "Settings" tab in your Github repo and click on "Secrets" then "Actions", then click on "New repository secret".
+Go to the "Settings" tab in your GitHub repo and click on "Secrets" then "Actions", then click on "New repository secret".

 In the name field, type `DATABASE_URL`